DeqingSun/Machine-Learning-Experiment-on-8-bit-Arduino/README.md

 ## Run a quantized model for faster speed

 The float model is simple to build and run, but slow.
 If higher speed is desired, we can use TFLiteConverter to convert a float Keras model into an 8-bit integer TFLite model (cell 16).
 And Arduino can run it much faster.
+The algorithm mentioned below is ported from the Tensorflow Lite library.

 However, Tensorflow Lite is not as friendly as Keras.
 You can load a model, you can check each layer(tensor), you can set input and invoke the interpreter, you can get the parameter of each layer.
 However, the layer is shuffled and there is no API telling you how tensor flows.